MATHEMATICS 1 - 2022/3

 |Online Scheduled Summative Class Test||ONLINE IN SEMESTER TEST (50 MINS)||30|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge of mathematical concepts and rules, and to show their skills in solving mathematical and engineering problems using appropriately selected techniques.
-The coursework will have two elements.
-One of these will be a timed class test, covering simpler material and with shorter questions where the final answer is the critical factor; this test may be computer based.
-The other element will be a coursework assignment with longer, more complex questions where the method as well as a final answer is important.
+The summative assessment for this module consists of:

 Formative assessment and feedback